Posts

 Image

 Introduction: The Cost of the Provider–Payer Information Gap The provider–payer information gap has quietly become one of the most expensive and destabilizing forces in U.S. healthcare.
-Even as organizations invest heavily in EHR modernization, digital health platforms, and healthcare automation , payer-provider communication issues continue to slow care delivery, delay reimbursement, and increase operational strain.
+Even as organizations invest heavily in EHR modernization, digital health platforms, and healthcare automation, payer-provider communication issues continue to slow care delivery, delay reimbursement, and increase operational strain.
 In day-to-day operations, this gap shows up in very tangible ways.
 Clinical and administrative teams spend hours navigating prior authorizations, responding to payer documentation requests, and correcting claims that fail not because care was inappropriate, but because information did not move cleanly between systems.
 This growing administrative burden healthcare teams face is now widely recognized as a driver of burnout, revenue leakage, and poor patient experience.
-What makes this problem particularly ...
+What makes this problem particularly challenging is that it sits at the intersection of te...